Fellowship Rotations

 Forensic risk assessment

 Fellows may complete a rotation focused on forensic risk assessments for individuals adjudicated not guilty by reason of insanity and committed to Eastern/Western State Hospital for treatment.
 Referrals include initial evaluations to assist with treatment planning for newly admitted patients, periodic re-evaluation on an annual basis, or evaluation for consideration of increased privilege levels within the hospital or community.
-This rotation includes training, as necessary, on relevant risk assessment instruments such as the HCR-20, VRAG-R, PL-R, and SAPROF.
+This rotation includes training, as necessary, on relevant risk assessment instruments such as the HCR-20v3, VRAG-R, PCL-R, and SAPROF.

-Mental state at the time of the offense
+Mental state at the time of the offense (MSO)

 Private practice evaluations

-Fellows may complete a rotation working with a supervisor to complete evaluations relevant to criminal and non-criminal forensic referral questions.
-Types of evaluations may include personal injury, sexual harassment, wrongful death, parental capacity, and sentencing mitigation.
+Fellows may complete a rotation working with a supervisor in a private practice setting to complete evaluations relevant to criminal and non-criminal forensic referral questions.
+Types of evaluations may include personal injury, sexual harassment, wrongful death, parental capacity, and federal sentencing mitigation.
 Supervisors may be DSHS employees or be employed fully in private practice.
-On this rotation, fellows may observe deposition and trial testimony, learn the administration and interpretation of tools used to assess PTSD, and develop a mastery of the evaluation of damages and causation in personal injury cases.
-Opportunities vary by location and supervisor availability.